Dodgeball: A True Underdog Story: Accolades

-Legacy

 Sequel

 On April 22, 2013, it was announced that 20th Century Fox had started developing a sequel to the film, with Clay Tarver writing the script and Ben Stiller and Vince Vaughn returning to star.
 However, Ben Stiller later stated that he was not aware a Dodgeball sequel was happening.
 A reunion video featuring the cast entitled Play Dodgeball with Ben Stiller was released online in June 2017, announcing a competition to raise funds for the Stiller Foundation.

-On April 27, 2023, it was announced that 20th Century Studios had re-begun production on a sequel, with actor Vince Vaughn set to return, and possibly serve as a producer on the new film.
+On April 27, 2023, it was announced that 20th Century Studios had once again begun production on a sequel, with actor Vince Vaughn set to return, and possibly serve as a producer on the new film.
+On April 21, 2025, Vaughn stated that he was "open to it" but that "nothing is for sure".

 ESPN8: The Ocho

 On August 8, 2017, ESPN paid homage to its lampooned portrayal in Dodgeball by airing a day-long "ESPN8: The Ocho" marathon on its college sports channel ESPNU.
 In the spirit of the programming depicted in the film, it consisted of lesser-known and unconventional sports and competitions—including trampoline dodgeball, darts, disc golf, kabaddi, and roller derby.
 The stunt was reprised the following two years on ESPN2, and also included airings of Dodgeball.

 Due to a lack of live sports programming during the COVID-19 pandemic, ESPN announced on March 22, 2020, that it would reprise the stunt earlier than scheduled on ESPN2.
 It did it on May 2, 2020, on ESPN, and then August 8, 2020, on ESPN2 as well as the Big Screen in Fortnite Party Royale.
 A collection of sports that were featured on ESPN8, as well as the ESPN8 broadcast on these said networks, were available on the ESPN app.

 The program was held again on ESPN2 on August 3, 2023.
 The channel also received a cameo in the 2024 Paramount+ mini-series Knuckles.
 By 2023, ESPN8 had become a permanent channel, airing as a FAST channel on multiple streaming platforms including The Roku Channel and DirecTV Stream.